 Participating in an NQDC plan: key considerations

 To get the most benefit out of an NQDC plan, you must give careful thought to your deferral strategy, investment options, and distribution plan.
-Fidelity Viewpoints® articles: Non-qualified distribution investing and Distribution strategies delve into how to approach those decisions.
+Read Viewpoints on Fidelity.com: Non-qualified distribution investing and Distribution strategies delve into how to approach those decisions.
 But before you tackle these issues, you must first decide whether to participate in your company's NQDC plan at all.

-Here are six important questions to ask yourself when deciding whether an NQDC plan is right for you:
+Here are 6 important questions to ask yourself when deciding whether an NQDC plan is right for you:

-Giving thought to the preceding questions may help you decide whether an NQDC plan is a good fit for your financial needs.
+Giving thought to the preceding questions and working with your tax and financial advisors may help you decide whether an NQDC plan is a good fit for your financial needs.

 At a glance: the differences between 401(k) and NQDC plans